 the shell, familiarity with

-of course acquiring actual expertise in R programming are the goals of this course to
+course acquiring actual expertise in R programming are the goals of this course to prepare

-prepare students for the coming computational challenges.
-We will use RStudio Cloud
+students for the coming computational challenges.
+We have used RStudio Cloud instances in

-Prior programming experience (in R or another language) will certainly be helpful, but
+programming experience (in R or another language) will certainly be helpful, but is not a

 Please see the Lectures by Topics link to the left.
 Content is often refreshed or added as the course progresses but you always have prior years (from most recent year 2021 to prior runs in 2020 and Fall 2019 as well as Spring 2019) as a complete reference.